janpeuker/awesome-tech-roles/README.md

 See also: Security Analyst, Data Analyst

+- [Building a Trust and Safety Mindset](https://www.sidequest.cc/resources/buildingts) - Great history starting with eBay&apos;s Trust and Safety Team and overview of all functions in such a team by Adelin Cai.
 - [Building fairness, trust and safety into machine learning](https://accelerate.withgoogle.com/stories/building-fairness-trust-and-safety-into-machine-learning-meet-googler-jamila-smith-loud) - Interview with Google&apos;s Jamila Smith-Loud how AI Principles are part of Trust & Safety.
 - [How Pinterest fights misinformation, hate speech, and self-harm content with machine learning](https://medium.com/pinterest-engineering/how-pinterest-fights-misinformation-hate-speech-and-self-harm-content-with-machine-learning-1806b73b40ef) - Deep dive into Pinterest&apos;s Policy Enforcement.
 - [How to build a Trust and Safety Team](https://blog.sift.com/2017/trust-and-safety-ground-up/) - Advertorial from Sift but a good summary on skills and metrics.